 TODO: describe the journal replay tool here

-The SRmaster allocator is a XenAPI host plugin lvhd-allocator
+The SRmaster allocator is a XenAPI host plugin lvhd-allocator.

 The local host allocator calls the SRmaster allocator when it is